Dynamic-IQ-Technologies/DynamicIQ-COREx-Master/replit.md

 **Table Sorting & Filtering**: All list pages include client-side sortable columns.
 Click any column header to sort by that column (ascending/descending).
 The reusable `TableUtils` module (`static/js/table-utils.js`) supports string, number, currency, and date sorting with proper parsing of formatted values.
 Several pages also include quick search filters for instant row filtering.

+**Currency Formatting**: All monetary values throughout the application use a centralized Jinja2 `|currency` filter defined in `app.py`.
+This ensures consistent professional formatting with dollar sign, thousands separators, and two decimal places (e.g., `$ 8,750.00`).
+Negative values display as `-$ 8,750.00`.

 ### Technical Implementations

 The backend is developed with Flask using Blueprints and an SQLite database (`mrp.db`).
 It implements session-based authentication and comprehensive role-based access control (Admin, Planner, Production Staff, Procurement, Accountant).
 The `MRPEngine` handles core MRP logic like recursive BOM explosion and automatic sequential numbering.
 An Audit Trail System logs all CUD operations.
 The frontend uses Jinja2 for templating.